nikitavoloboev/data/docs/programming-languages/swift/swift-libraries/swift-libraries.md

 - [Exhibition](https://github.com/mjarvis/Exhibition) - Framework and generator for displaying and debugging a SwiftUI component library.
 - [SwiftNodeEditor](https://github.com/schwa/SwiftNodeEditor) - Package of SwiftUI code for making node editors.
 - [BobTheBuilder](https://github.com/roblack/BobTheBuilder) - Package with various build/creation helpers for SwiftUI.
+- [EasyMenu](https://github.com/hdehghan/EasyMenu) - SwiftUI Menu but not only button.
+You can create custom Menu.

 ## Test